 Immediately payable variable remuneration (bonus): The bonus is that part of the variable remuneration paid annually in cash as compensation for the contribution made to earnings in the preceding business year.
 Should the bonus be particularly high in relation to overall remuneration, a part of the payment thereof can be withheld.
 Where it appears sensible and appropriate, such withheld portion can also be settled in the form of deferred remuneration instruments or in the form of equity shares which may not be disposed of during a limited period.

-The Board of Directors modified the participation programme in VP Bank Ltd by members of the first- and second-levels of management from 2019 onwards.
+The Board of Directors modified the participation in VP Bank Ltd by members of the first- and second-levels of management and laid down two new programmes from 2019 onwards.
 The Performance Share Plan (PSP) is a long-term variable management participation programme in the form of registered shares A of VP Bank Ltd and is applied for programme participants.

 The table below gives an overview over the various instruments of variable remuneration for the members of the first and second management levels using a time axis (t).

 Content and method of setting compensation and equity-participation programmes

 The compensation policy rules and the risk policy rules of VP Bank stipulate that the Bank’s compensation systems and human resource management are to be designed in a manner that minimises personal conflicts of interest and behavioural risks.